 Office of Institutional Equity (UConn Health)

 16 Munson Road, 4th Floor

 Farmington, Connecticut

 (860) 679-3563

 equity@uconn.edu

-http://equity.uconn.edu
+www.equity.uconn.edu

-There is no time limit for a Complainant to report Prohibited Conduct to the University under this Policy;6 however, the University's ability to respond may diminish over time, as evidence may erode, memories may fade, and Respondents may no longer be affiliated with the University.
-If the Respondent is no longer a Student or an Employee, the University will provide reasonably appropriate remedial measures, assist the Complainant in identifying external reporting options, and take reasonable steps to eliminate Prohibited Conduct, prevent its recurrence, and remedy its effects.
+There is no time limit to report Prohibited Conduct to the University under this Policy;6 however, the University's ability to respond may diminish over time, as evidence may erode, memories may fade, and Respondents may no longer be affiliated with the University.
+If the Respondent is no longer affiliated with the University will provide reasonably appropriate remedial measures, assist the Complainant in identifying external reporting options, and take reasonable steps to eliminate Prohibited Conduct, prevent its recurrence, and remedy its effects.